dottjt/plastic/other/unused.md

 a misunderstood preamble of financial servitude and genetic shivery,

 shared amongst the consortium of bacteria suckling their teats upon the tears of happiness now drenched in acid, I proceeded to re-insert the misery module in the conveniently-placed

+by a shockingly empty response we received from

 # part 3